JackDougherty/jack-site/_portfolio/01coaching.md

   - What  for most people to grasp about your story of change?
   - What digital storytelling strategies can we include into your current work, without making too much additional work?

-If you would like more coaching beyond our free 30-minute meeting, my services are available for a modest fee.
+**Schedule a [free 30-minute Zoom meeting on my calendar](/calendar) to discuss what's on your mind**.
+For additional coaching beyond our introductory meeting, my services are available for a modest fee.
 Upon request, I will send you a proposal with pricing for a specific project and time period.